19 Jun 2026

 This album is the most representative of me now.
 With the previous ones, I had the feeling that I was developing as I was making them.
 This one is the result of that evolution.

-I had an amazing time doing my second album Blood, but at the end of it, I felt like I wanted to go deeper with expressing myself, with what I wanted to say and with how I wanted to do music.
+I had an amazing time doing my second album, Blood, but at the end of it, I felt like I wanted to go deeper with expressing myself, with what I wanted to say and with how I wanted to make music.
 I love what I did before, but I also feel that I wasn’t completely satisfied.
 This feeling has inspired the making of my new album.
-It is very personal work, that I produced myself and create only with my friends and my own band.
+It is very personal work that I produced myself and create only with my friends and my own band.

 Your album appears as a long ballad, with both extended tracks such as Sour Flower and Weird Fishes – the last one being inspired by Radiohead’s song – and moments of pause such as Out of Your Mind (interlude)

 It is impossible to choose between Prince and Stevie Wonder!
-I had never imagined I would be able to sit with one or the other.
-Fortunately, I didn’t meet them at the same time, otherwise I would have probably fainted!
+I had never imagined I would be able to sit with one or the other.” — Lianne La Havas

-As a matter of facts, you talk a lot about love in your music and this album is no exception to the rule.
-However, you are putting an emphasis on your independence, as for your two leading singles Bittersweet and Paper Thin
+As a matter of fact, you talk a lot about love in your music and this album is no exception to the rule.
+However, you are putting an emphasis on your independence, as for your two leading singles, Bittersweet and Paper Thin

 Bittersweet is opening the album.
 It is basically about making changes because you feel that something is wrong, that something has to change, no matter how painful it might be for you.
 It shows strength when you have to do something like that.
 The track Paper Thin is one of my favourites!
 It is very simple, but the message is very personal and private.
 It was a difficult song to share.
 At that point, you are right in the middle of the album and things get complicated.